DigitalState/Platform/README.md

 - Docker: [Docker for Mac](https://docs.docker.com/docker-for-mac)
 - Virutal machine manager: [Virtual Box](https://www.virtualbox.org/wiki/Downloads)

-> If your intentions are to eventually deploy on remote servers, you will also need to create a public and private SSH key prior to booting the SDK container.
+> If your intentions are to eventually deploy on a remote server, you will also need to create a public and private SSH key prior to booting the SDK container.
 >
-> The keys will be used by Ansible to establish SSH connections between the local Docker container and the remote servers.
+> The keys will be used by Ansible to establish SSH connections between the local SDK container and the remote server.
 >
 > **Windows**
 >